 Deciding to enter an alcohol treatment facility is both empowering and a little scary.
 You’re taking the steps to help get you on the right track for mental and physical health and learning how to manage a challenging addiction.
-Inpatient alcohol rehabilitation allows individuals newly in recovery the safe space they need to heal their bodies and start forming new, healthy habits, clearing their minds and focusing on healthy decision making.
+Alcohol rehab allows individuals newly in recovery the safe space they need to heal their bodies and start forming new, healthy habits, clearing their minds and focusing on healthy decision making.

 At Sanctuary Lodge, we understand that treatment goes beyond helping you alone.
 We also work with your family and loved ones to help them gain insight into the treatment process and how they can help you achieve a happy, sober life.

 Inpatient treatment allows you to detox safely, with medical attention readily available where needed.
 Compassionate care workers can help you through the physical ill effects and monitor your health.
 Did you know that just three days after you cease drinking alcohol, the neural pathways in your brain begin to heal?
 This process can cause secondary side effects, however, which medical professionals also monitor.